nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a person

-1. Add a person by to KonTActs
+1. Add a person to KonTActs

    1. Test case: `add name/John Doe email/johndoe@test.com telegram/@johndoe github/johndoe` <br>
       Expected: Contact with name `John Doe` is added to the list.
 Details of the added contact shown in the status message.